 One person was injured in a shooting near Arlington Sam Houston High School Monday afternoon leading to a temporary lockout of three nearby schools.

-Arlington police said they were notified someone heard gunshots at about 1:20 p.m. along Sherry Lane, not far from three schools -- Sam Houston High School and Adams and Atherton elementary schools.
+Arlington police said they were notified someone heard gunshots at about 1:20 p.m. along Sherry Street, not far from three schools -- Sam Houston High School and Adams and Atherton elementary schools.

 Officers responding to the call didn't initially find any victims, but they did find a car with a bullet hole located about 300 feet from the high school.